-John Bogle recommends holding two asset classes:
+John Bogle recommends holding these two asset classes:

 The reason that he does not seek international exposure is that American companies derive much of their revenue from overseas companies, so this is diversification enough.

-“I reaffirm my rule – of – thumb recommendation: Limit international holdings to no more than one – fifth of the equity portfolio.”
+“I reaffirm my rule of thumb recommendation: Limit international holdings to no more than one fifth of the equity portfolio.”

 – John Bogle, Common Sense on Mutual Funds